 After the piece for competition is selected, the learner practices playing it to the end so that the framework of the piece can be imagined.
+This stage corresponds to "Testing Ideas" described in Section II-C2a.
 Then, the learner makes Analise with the outcome of practice.
 Post-completing the Analise, she fixes the image that expresses fluent performance, and additional interpretation as well as the necessary skills for performance expression.
+This stage corresponds to "Embodiment" described in Section II-C2b.
 Subsequently, she will go to the competition performance.
 Details of each process are described in the subsections to follow.